Palm Springs Divorce Mediation Attorney

 (760)323-7455

 Law has been the Arnold family tradition for five generations.
-I was raised believing that lawyers answered the highest calling in protecting the under-empowered.
+I was raised believing that lawyers answer a high calling in protecting the under-empowered.
 I began practicing family law in 1982.
-My practice is exclusively dedicated to divorce and family legal issues.
-I gained significant court experience over those years working in high-asset and high-conflict cases, for moderate income families, and for less economically privileged people.
+My practice consists exclusively of divorce and family legal issues.
+I've accumulated significant court experience over years working in high-asset and high-conflict cases, for moderate income families, and for less economically privileged people.
 I have been a "family law litigator" all of my adult life.

-But I became disillusioned with the adversarial family court system.
-The legal model I grew up with was a "zero sum" game where for every dollar one party won, the other lost.
+I became disillusioned with the adversarial family court system.
+This "dispute resolution" model tends to be a "zero sum" game where for every dollar won, the other party loses.
 If dad got less custodial time, mom might get more money.
 If the wife got the house, there was no place for the husband to live.
 In too many cases I watched families become polarized and children be damaged by parental warfare.
 I saw that same-sex couples were excluded from the legal system, and had to script their own set of rules.
 This was not satisfying.
-I decided that I would attempt to do things differently.
+I decided that I do some things differently.

 Mediation offers possibilities that extend far beyond the choices we grew up with.
 Our life experiences and security are vastly improved when we seek together to overcome the narrow options that conflict seems to impose upon us.
 There are always solutions which seem invisible while we are stuck.
 Ironically, it is exactly when parties decide to engage in combat to get their needs met, out of a fear they will otherwise be deprived, that it becomes most likely that their interests will be damaged.
-At the same time, the tension that conflict creates sometimes offers the greatest opportunity to express and protect the interests that are most deeply important for us and so chart the way out.
+At the same time, the tension that conflict creates sometimes offers a big opportunity to express and protect the interests that are most deeply important for us, and so maybe to chart a way out.

 These crossroads lend great transformative power to mediation.
 You only need to take as much transformation as you want.
-But however you slice it, mediation solves problems more efficiently, in more lasting ways, with better outcomes, than the alternatives are likely to achieve.
+But however you slice it, mediation solves problems more efficiently, in more lasting ways, and with better outcomes than the alternatives are likely to achieve.

 • Cases involving complex and simple legal issues